 Erdogan orders expulsion of 10 ambassadors

+The escalating row with the Western countries — most of which are also NATO allies — caps a torrid week for Turkey in which it was added to a global money-laundering and terrorism-financing blacklist and its currency plunged over fears of economic mismanagement and the risk of hyperinflation.

-"I have ordered our foreign minister to declare these 10 ambassadors as persona non grata as soon as possible," he said, referring to a term used in diplomacy which signifies the first step before expulsion.
+“I have ordered our foreign minister to declare these 10 ambassadors as persona non grata as soon as possible,” Erdogan said, using a diplomatic term meaning the first step before expulsion.

-"They must know and understand Turkey," he added, accusing the envoys of "indecency".

-"They must leave here the day they no longer know Turkey," he said of the ambassadors.
+“They must leave here the day they no longer know Turkey,” he said, accusing them of “indecency”.

-The envoys issued a highly unusual joint statement on Monday saying the continued detention of Parisian-born philanthropist and activist Osman Kavala "cast a shadow" over Turkey.
+The Western ambassadors had called for a “just and speedy resolution” to Kavala’s case.
+Kavala, 64, has been in jail without a conviction since 2017, and faces a string of charges linked to 2013 anti-government protests and a failed military coup in 2016.

+In comments about the ambassadors published in local media on Thursday, Erdogan said “we cannot have the luxury of hosting them in our country”.
+The Turkish lira extended its fall into record-low territory against the dollar within moments of Erdogan’s comments on fears of a new wave of Turkish tensions with the West.

 Erdogan threatens to expel 10 Western envoys